Menu Close

 Safe Recovery from Alcohol Addiction

 Alcohol is one of the most dangerous drugs from with to withdraw, and delirium tremens is the most serious of the withdrawal symptoms.
 Without professional addiction treatment, up to 40% of sufferers will die.
 Even with treatment, there is still a mortality rate of 4%.
 The danger associated with alcohol withdrawal syndrome means that a person who has been abusing alcohol should NEVER quit abruptly unless they are under the care of qualified medical professionals.
 NEVER try to self-detox from alcohol.
 This is simply one of the substances you shouldn’t risk trying to manage on your own.
 The consequences can be deadly.
 Symptoms of severe alcohol withdrawal or delirium tremens should ALWAYS be treated as a medical emergency to avoid possibly fatal complications.
 This is the best way to ensure survival.
 Northpoint Recovery is a professionally-staffed alcohol detox and residential alcohol rehab center that specializes in evidence-based and wellness-focused treatment strategies that attack the disease of addiction on multiple levels.
 For those struggling with addiction, they can help build a solid foundation for recovery.
 This is the hope that many addicts need to push forward and embrace a life of sobriety.
-If you or someone you care about needs help for an alcohol or drug addiction, contact Northpoint Recovery today to have a free and confidential addiction assessment performed.
+If you or someone you care about needs help for an alcohol or drug addiction, contact Northpoint Recovery today to have a confidential addiction assessment performed.